The Patent Litigation Law Review: Ireland

 General procedural rules regarding discovery are set out in Order 31 of the Rules of the Superior Courts (RSC).
 Under Irish law, either party to litigation may seek discovery of documents that are or have been in the 'possession, power or procurement' of the other party.

-Discovery is generally agreed or ordered by reference to categories of documents, and reasons must be set out as to why each category of documents meets the criteria of relevance and necessity.
+Discovery is generally agreed or ordered by reference to categories of documents, and reasons must be set out regarding why each category of documents meets the criteria of relevance and necessity.

 The court assesses the teachings and scope of a patent through the eyes of 'the person skilled in the art'.
-In considering and determining these matters, the court must 'don the mantle' of the skilled person 'to arrive as closely as it can to the mental attitude of a well-instructed representative of the class to whom the specification is addressed, and no more'.28
+In considering and determining those matters, the court must 'don the mantle' of the skilled person 'to arrive as closely as it can to the mental attitude of a well-instructed representative of the class to whom the specification is addressed, and no more'.30

 It is the expert witnesses who assist the court in adopting the mindset of the skilled person.
 The skilled person has imputed to him or her the 'common general knowledge', which is, essentially, the standard technical background of the art in question.
 The expert witness must prepare an expert report or witness statement that is exchanged between the parties and ultimately submitted to the court.
-The expert generally provides oral testimony and can be cross-examined as to their evidence in chief.
+The expert generally provides oral testimony and can be cross-examined in respect of their evidence in chief.

 In appropriate cases, experiments may be ordered upon the application of a party that wishes to establish a fact by experimental proof.